koheishimamura/nequip_allegro_tc/README.md

-#### This repository implements an extension to Allegro that outputs the atomic virial tensor required for thermal conductivity calculations based on the Green-Kubo formula.
+#### This repository implements an extension to <a href="url">Allegro</a> that outputs the atomic virial tensor required for thermal conductivity calculations based on the Green-Kubo formula.
 It was created based on the original Allegro and extended by H. Yu et al.

 <!--
 When you use Allegro-Legato in your paper, please use the following BibTeX to cite.